keycole/homework01-refactoring/README.md

 Line 109 - Consolidated all h3 styling rules into one.

-Line 114 - Consilidated all children of the benefits aside into one class: benefit-description.
+Line 114 - Consolidated all children of the benefits aside into one class: benefit-description.
 Deleted redundant img styling rules.

-Line 120 - Consilidated all children of the benefits aside into one class: benefit-description.
+Line 120 - Consolidated all children of the benefits aside into one class: benefit-description.
 Deleted redundant styling rules.

 Line 126 - Changed selector to footer.